dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 sidebar_label: Changelog
 description: "Changelog for the dbt Cloud application"
 ---
-## dbt Cloud v1.1.12 (Unreleased)
+## dbt Cloud v1.1.12 (October 30, 2020)

 This release adds dbt v.18.1 and 0.19.0b1 to dbt Cloud.
 Additionally, a number of bugs have been fixed.

 #### Enhancements